-Natural products have historically served as excellent sources for the discovery of biologically active agents that act as the basis for lead candidates in drug development.15 In particular, the naturally occurring compounds integrastatin A and B display inhibitory activity against HIV-1 integrase at micromolar concentrations and are thus attractive targets for new therapeutic development.16 Synthetic access to these naturally occurring inhibitors would allow for more thorough biological testing as well as structure-activity relationship (SAR) studies to optimize potency and antiviral activity.
+Natural products have historically served as excellent sources for the discovery of biologically active agents that act as the basis for lead candidates in drug development.
+In particular, the naturally occurring compounds integrastatin A and B display inhibitory activity against HIV-1 integrase at micromolar concentrations and are thus attractive targets for new therapeutic development.
+Synthetic access to these naturally occurring inhibitors would allow for more thorough biological testing as well as structure-activity relationship (SAR) studies to optimize potency and antiviral activity.

-Integrastatins A (728) and B (729) were isolated as racemic compounds in 2002 from an unidentified fungus found in herbivore dung in New Mexico (Figure 3.3).16 Both compounds display potent inhibition of the strand transfer reaction of recombinant HIV-1 integrase at micromolar concentrations.
-IC{50} values for integrastatin A and B are 1.1 μ M and 2.5 μ M, respectively.
+Integrastatins A (728) and B (729) were isolated as racemic compounds in 2002 from an unidentified fungus found in herbivore dung in New Mexico (Figure 3.3).
+Both compounds display potent inhibition of the strand transfer reaction of recombinant HIV-1 integrase at micromolar concentrations.
+IC50 values for integrastatin A and B are 1.1 $\mu$ M and 2.5 $\mu$ M, respectively.

-Chapter 3 - Efforts Toward the Total Synthesis of Integrastatins A and B Figure 3.3.
+Figure 3.3.
 Integrastatins A (728) and B (729).

-Biosynthetically, the integrastatins are believed to arise from a polyketide pathway by condensation of nine acetate units (Scheme 3.1).16 Subsequent decarboxylation, methylation at C(10), and oxidation of the putative intermediate (732) result in formation of the integrastatins.
+Biosynthetically, the integrastatins are believed to arise from a polyketide pathway by condensation of nine acetate units (Scheme 3.1).
+Subsequent decarboxylation, methylation at C(10), and oxidation of the putative intermediate (732) result in formation of the integrastatins.